dsasser/elasticsearch-embeddings/README.md

 - Kibana
 - OpenAI Embeddings API
 - Open Web Crawler
-- Next.js for the frontend
+- Next.js

-## Quick Start Guide
+## Quickstart Guide

 ### Prerequisites
 - Docker (tested on 20.10.14)
 - Docker Compose (tested on 2.27.1)
 - An OpenAI [API Key](https://platform.openai.com/api-keys).
 This is used for embeddings during site crawling and when performing searches from the NextJS application.
 There are costs involved, but they are minimal for testing purposes.
 See the [EMBEDDINGS](./docs/EMBEDDINGS.md) doc for more info about how to use alternatives to OpenAI.

-### 1) Setup Environment Variables
+### Setup Environment Variables
 Copy the `env.example` from the project root and rename it `.env`.

-Create a strong password for Elasticsearch and Kibana users and use them to populate the respective `ELASTIC_PASSWORD` and`KIBANA_PASSWORD` environment variables in your .env.
-Create an encryption key that is at least 32 characters.
-Elasticsearch and Kibana will not start without them.
+Provide a value for every variable that is not commented out.
+You should also evaluate the memory variables like `KB_MEM_LIMIT` to ensure they will work in your environment.
+You can ignore the port variables unless you have a reason to change them.

-### 2) Start the Elastic Stack
+### Start the Elastic Stack
-The first time we start the Elastic stack, a setup proceedure (composer service) will get Elasticsearch and Kibana configured, so the process takes a few minutes.

-Run:
+Starting the Elastic stack for the first time

 ```sh
 ./scripts/start-elastic.sh --build
 ```

-Once the container stops logging things to the terminal, you can test access to both Kibana and Elasticsearch by logging into Kibana at https://localhost:5601.
-Login with the 'elastic' user and the ELASTIC_PASSWORD value from your .env file.
+Once complete, you should be able to access Kibana by in at https://localhost:5601.
+Use username  'elastic' and the `ELASTIC_PASSWORD` from your .env.

-### 3) Copy Certificates to Host
+### Copy Certificates to Host
-Elasticsearch has security enabled, and only responds to HTTPS requests.
-Here we copy those certs to your host so that we can leverage them in clients like CURL.
+Elasticsearch has TLS security enabled, and the initial setup created a self-signed certificate, which we need in order to use the the REST API.
+Run the below script to copy the certificates to your host system.
+The certificates will be copied to the `./certs` folder.

 ```sh
 ./scripts/copy-certs.sh
 ```

-This will copy Elasic and Kibana certs to the `./certs` directory.

-### 4) Test Elasticsearh from the Terminal
+### Test Elasticsearh API
+Tests that you can communicate with Elasticsearch using curl from the command line.
+This validates that the certificate and user credentials are correct.

 ```sh
 ./scripts/test-elastic.sh
 ```

-If you get `curl: (60) SSL certificate problem: unable to get local issuer certificate` you didn't pass the correct SSL certificate.
-Check that you have a `./certs/es01/es01.crt` file and you are running the script from the project root.

-If you get a json response with `missing authentication credentials for REST request`, the password was not correct.
-Check the ELASTIC_PASSWORD in your .env.

 You should receive a response like this:

 ```json